zdravkov/kendo-docs/getting-started/using-kendo-with/webforms/asp-net-hello-kendo-ui-part-2.md

 The next step is to handle the different HTTP request types in the **EmployeesController**.
 Since this project built off of **Hello Services**, the **DELETE** type is already handled.
-You just need to add one for **update**.
-In this method, you are going to select the employee that needs to be updated from the database based on the **id** parameter that is passed in.
+You just need to add one for `update` In this method, you are going to select the employee that needs to be updated from the database based on the `id` parameter that is passed in.
 Then set the fields one by one based on the request parameters.

 Since you cannot rely on client side validation (as anything in the browser can be circumvented), check to make sure the fields are not null before you assign them to the database object.
 Also make sure that the date is valid.

-You only need to return a status message of “OK” or 200 to the grid for it to know that the update succeeded.
-You can do that by using the **HTTPResponseMessage** object.
+You only need to return a status message of "OK" or 200 to the grid for it to know that the update succeeded.
+You can do that by using the `HTTPResponseMessage` object.
 If the update succeeds, return a 200.
 If it fails, return a 500 and give a little more info in the response body about what went wrong.